danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 I developed and tested the search algorithm on 3x3 and 3x4 Boggle, which are [much easier problems](https://www.danvk.org/2025/02/10/boggle34.html#how-much-harder-are-3x4-and-4x4-boggle).
 Then I ran it on 4x4 Boggle.

-Using a 192-core c4 on Google Cloud, it took about 5 days to check all the 4x4 board classes (~23,000 CPU hours).
+Using a 192-core c4 on Google Cloud, it took about 5 days to check around 1 million 4x4 board classes (~23,000 CPU hours).
 This is about $1,200 of compute.
 That’s a lot, but it’s not a crazy amount.
 (Fortunately I had a friend in BigTech with CPUs to spare.)

 The result was a list of all the Boggle boards (up to symmetry) that score 3500+ points using the ENABLE2K word list.
 There were 32 of them.
 Here are the top five: